What Foods are Good for Veins?

 Eating a balanced diet can help improve your health and longevity.
 But while there are a variety of foods that may help improve varicose veins, sometimes a few extra servings of vegetables won’t always cut it.
 Luckily, there are a variety of treatments for varicose veins and vein disease, no matter what your diet looks like.

 If you have varicose veins or suffer from vein disease, contact a vein doctor in Saint Louis, MO.
-The Sheen Vein Institute can help you get rid of ugly (and painful) varicose veins at either of our two locations in South County and West County.
+Sheen Vein and Cosmetics can help you get rid of ugly (and painful) varicose veins at either of our two locations in South County and West County.
 Call today to learn more.